 Risks of Emerging Countries.
-The Funds may invest in securities of issuers located in, or otherwise economically tied to, emerging countries.
+The Funds (except for the U.S. Equity ESG Fund) may invest in securities of issuers located in, or otherwise economically tied to, emerging countries.
 The risks of foreign investment are heightened when the issuer is located in an emerging country.
 Emerging countries are generally located in Africa, Asia, the Middle East, Eastern and Central Europe, and Central and South America.
 A Fund's purchase and sale of portfolio securities in certain emerging countries may be constrained by limitations relating to daily changes in the prices of listed securities, periodic trading or settlement volume and/or limitations on aggregate holdings of foreign investors.
 Such limitations may be computed based on the aggregate trading volume by or holdings of a Fund, the Investment Adviser, its affiliates and their respective clients and other service providers.
 A Fund may not be able to sell securities in circumstances where price, trading or settlement volume limitations have been reached.